icholy/durationpy/README.md

 # Duration.py

-This is a library for dealing with durations.
+> This is a module for dealing with durations.

 ### Parse